bpladewig/academic-profile/content/project/amd4energy/index.md

 #   Otherwise, set `slides = ""`.
 slides: ""
 ---
 AMD4Energy is a collaborative project funded by the KIT Excellence Initiative.
-We work together with IBCS-FMS.
-And we will have robots!
+Over 24 months, we will design and build a materials development framework that greatly accelerates the process of materials discovery.

+Specifically, we aim to prepare two new materials synthesis and testing systems;
+- photochemical homogeneous CO2 conversion, and
+- electrochemical hetergeneous CO2 conversion.

+The two project leaders are Dr. Nicole Jung, who is head of the photochemical catalysis, and Dr. Bradley Ladewig, who is heading up the electrochemical conversion.